evilmartians/mono/README.md

     brew install --cask font-martian-mono
     ```

-Next, if your application has a font picker, just choose _Martian Mono_ and the variant you require.
+Next, if your application has a font picker, just choose `Martian Mono` or `Martian Mono VF` and the variant you require.

-If the configuration is done using a text file, use `Martian Mono` for the default font variant (_Martian Mono Std Rg_), or try specifying the font name like `MartianMono-NrRg` for the _Nr Rg_ variant.
+If the configuration is done using a text file, use `Martian Mono` or `Martian Mono VF` for the default font variant (_Martian Mono Std Rg_), or try specifying the font name like `MartianMono-NrRg` for the _Nr Rg_ variant.

 #### Choosing a variant for a dark background